tamucc-comp-bio/how_to/howto_github_codespaces.md

 ---

+## ❓ What is GitHub Codespaces?

+GitHub Codespaces is a **cloud-based development environment**.
+It gives you a full Visual Studio Code editor running in the browser, connected directly to your GitHub repositories.

+- No need to install anything on your computer.
+- Preconfigured with common programming tools.
+- Runs in the cloud, so you can code from any device with internet access.
+- Saves your changes back to GitHub just like working locally.

+---

-## Step 0: Create a GitHub Account
+## ☑️ Step 0: Create a GitHub Account
 - [Instructions](howto_github_acct.md)

 ---